 Behold: the unofficial glossary of EVE Online.
-Through the submissions of the Just About EVE Online community, we’ve compiled a list of need-to-know EVE terminology so that you can know the difference between your bots and your Bobs.
-We’ll update this article on the completion of further bounties, so stay tuned for your next chance to contribute
+We know that other EVE Online dictionaries, glossaries, and lexicon compendiums exist, but we're determined - with the help of expert players - to make the most thorough and useful one on the internet.
+Through the submissions of the Just About EVE Online community, we’ve compiled a list of need-to-know EVE Online terminology, jargon, slang, and acronyms, so that you can know the difference between your bots and your Bobs.
+We’ll update this article on the completion of further rewards, so stay tuned for your next chance to contribute!

 +1 (noun or prepositional phrase): shorthand for ‘plus one’.
 Used when a new pilot joins local or when a pilot moves ahead of their fleet by one system.
 Submitted by FUN INC